 And always, in any season, an umbrella!

 You can find our full guide to packing for London here

 Our favourite London activities

-Here’s a quick list of other activities to consider for your trip to London.
+Here's a list of other activities to consider for your trip to London.
 We always enjoy walking tours on our travels.
 These are my top 3 walking tours for first time visitors to London:

 Add a day trip from London

 London is fantastic but there are so many places in the UK to explore beyond the capital.
 Here are some ideas for taking a day trip from London

 Greenwich - technically in greater London, this area warrants a full day of exploration on its own.
 Greenwich is easily reached by river bus, light rail or train services from London Bridge